 Mr Mech has since done exhaustive studies on non-captive free roaming Wolves and the results are startlingly different from those gathered using a captive pack.
 (2) Mech states in his paper dated 2000 called: "Alpha Status, Dominance, and Division of Labor in Wolf Packs"

 " In captive packs, the unacquainted wolves formed dominance hierarchies featuring alpha, beta, omega animals, etc. With such assemblages, these dominance labels were probably appropriate, for most species thrown together in captivity would usually so arrange themselves.

 In nature, however, the wolf pack is not such an assemblage.
 Rather, it is usually a family (Murie 1944; Young and Goldman 1944; Mech 1970, 1988; Clark 1971; Haber 1977) including a breeding pair and their offspring of the previous 1-3 years, or sometimes two or three such families (Murie 1944; Haber 1977; Mech et al. 1998)."

 We were effectively following information that was gleaned from Wolves forced together in captivity, whose behaviour has now been shown to be very different from more recent studies.
-These studies should a pack as primarily a family unit with the parents and the controlling influence on the siblings and extended family members>
+These studies should a pack as primarily a family unit with the parents as the controlling influence on the siblings and extended family members.